The-True-Hooha/owogogah/source/_posts/abstraction_makes_the_world_go_round.md

 ```

 Now, let's break down what both code does, and the adoption of abstraction therein.
-Comparing how C++ of JavaScript might handle this task.
+Comparing how C++ or JavaScript might handle this task.

 The code runs a simple web server in port `3030` and `3000` respectively.
 In the request made, the item is stored in an array, and the time taken is calculated with a response returned.
 Software engineers are familiar with high, low-level languages, and machine code, etc. Now let's look at this code and break it down in terms of memory management, performance, type safety, and concurrency.
 Recall I made attributes of the middle and top layers, and how they can be subdivided into different facets.
 In real-life practice, the performance or bottlenecks might not be noticeable.
 However, as it grows to handle more users/requests, and other complex operations one language stands out from the other.
 From these two code examples, the key differences are: